Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 - **Advanced Python Scripting for Cybersecurity Specialization (Infosec Institute)**
   *May 2024*
-  Automated advanced offensive techniques and defenses using Python across MITRE ATT&CK stages.
+  Exploited Python to automate advanced offensive techniques and defenses across MITRE ATT&CK stages, such as automating password guessing, sensitive data exfiltration, and suspicious connection high-jacking.

 - **Python for Cybersecurity Specialization (Infosec Institute)**
   *May 2024*
-  Applied Python for common offensive techniques and defenses across MITRE ATT&CK stages.
+  Applied Python for common offensive techniques and defenses across MITRE ATT&CK stages, such as port scanning, network credential sniffing and system activity monitoring.

 - **Mastercard Cybersecurity Virtual Internship Program (Forage)**
   *May 2024*